GraceMao2022/174CFinalProject/README.md

 5. User interaction

+User interaction is handled in DandelionTest.js in Lines 161-209.

 Whenever the user clicks on the screen, a moving wind force is created with its direction based on the vector from the center of the screen to where they clicked.
 This is done by using the camera_inverse and projection matrices to compute where the camera is in global coordinates, and using canvas.getBoundingClientRect() to calculate where the user clicked on the screen.

 Algorithms